Pomax/socketless/README.md

 # Socketless

+This is a framework and methodology for implementing a websocket client/server solution in which you specify the API and handler functions, without every writing socket-related code, or even _seeing_ socket-related code.

-This is a framework and methodology for using [socket.io](https://socket.io/) without writing any socket code yourself, and came about from a need to write quite a lot of communication between clients and server, which gets _really_ verbose, really fast, if you need to express all your calls as `socket.on` and `socket.emit()` instructions, with pass-through handlers if you want your code to stay relatively clean.
+This project was born out of a need to write quite a lot of communication between a game server and its clients, which gets _really_ verbose, really fast, if you need to express all your calls in terms of `socket.on` and `socket.emit()` instructions, especially if you're also writing pass-through handlers in order to keep your code to stay relatively clean and maintainable.

-So instead, this framework lets you express the functions that your clients support, and the functions your server supports, as a single namespaced API object such as:
+So, instead, this framework lets you express the functions that your clients support, and the functions your server supports, as a single namespaced API object such as:

 ```javascript
 const API = {